MicrosoftDocs/learn/learn-pr/wwl-sci/describe-concepts-of-cryptography/includes/3-describe-encryption-its-use-cybersecurity.md

 Using readily available software tools, Quincy creates his own key pair, and Monica also creates a key pair.

-The first thing that Quincy and Monica will need to do is share their **public keys** with each other.
+The first thing that Quincy and Monica will do, is share their **public keys** with each other.
 Since public keys are not secret, they can exchange them via email.

 :::image type="content" source="../media/asymmetric-public-key-sharing.png" alt-text="This diagram shows how Quincy must share his public key with Monica so she can send him ciphertext.
 It also slows Monica sharing her public key with Quincy.":::